Dragon745/website14.com/website14app/docs/firebase_datastore.md

 - Composite indexes support complex filtering and sorting
 - Timestamp-based queries for chronological ordering
 - User-specific queries for data isolation
+- Blog posts use static generation for better performance